bush

 How difficult is it?

-Bush orienteering courses are structured into four navigational difficulty levels.
-Participants select which level they wish to do depending on their experience and navigational ability.
+Bush orienteering courses have four navigation difficulty levels.
+Participants select which level they wish to do depending on their experience, fitness and navigational ability.

-• Very Easy: Very easy navigation for juniors or beginners.
-All controls are on tracks or along fences or other easy to follow linear features (called "handrails") and are readily visible.
+• Very Easy: Simple navigation for juniors or total beginners.
+All controls are on tracks or along fences or other easy to follow linear features and are readily visible when nearby.

-• Easy: Easy navigation.
-Controls are placed close to tracks, fences, watercourses or some readily identifiable linear feature.
+• Easy: Basic navigation.
+Controls are placed close to tracks, fences, watercourses or other easily followed linear feature.
 There may be options to "cut across" through the bush.

-• Moderate: Moderate navigation requiring better map-reading skills.
-Controls mostly located away from tracks requiring basic cross-country navigation.
+• Moderate: Intermediate navigation requiring better map-reading skills.
+Controls mostly located away from tracks requiring cross-country navigation.
 Route choice options will require some decision-making.

 How long are the courses?